 Rhett and Link run a comedy-style YouTube channel with 17M subscribers.

-Rhett McLaughlin and Charles Lincoln (from Macon, Georgia, U.S.) started Rhett & Link YouTube Channel over 21 years ago.
+Rhett McLaughlin and Charles Lincoln (from Macon, Georgia, U.S.) started Rhett & Link YouTube Channel almost 22 years ago.

 - Rhett and Link ranked fourth on Forbes' list of the top 10 highest-earning YouTubers of 2021